-The accompanying financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB).
+The accompanying financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs).

-In the absence of specific guidance under IFRS concerning the accounting treatment of insurance transactions, the Directors have considered the requirements and guidance in International Financial Reporting Standards dealing with similar and related issues; the definitions, recognition and measurement criteria for assets, liabilities, income and expenses set out in the IASB Framework; and pronouncements of other standard setting bodies and accepted industry practices, as envisaged by IAS 8.
+In the absence of specific guidance under IFRS concerning the accounting treatment of insurance transactions, the Company has considered the requirements and guidance in International Financial Reporting Standards dealing with similar and related issues; the definitions, recognition and measurement criteria for assets, liabilities, income and expenses set out in the IASB Framework; and pronouncements of other standard setting bodies and accepted industry practices, as envisaged by IAS 1.
 In particular, the Company has referred to the measurement and recognition requirements of IFRS 4 Insurance contracts for guidance.
-The Company has continued to use the Kosovo statutory basis (in accordance with rules issued by the Central Bank Kosovo ("CBK"), its lead regulator to account for insurance contracts, as amended by the specific requirements of IFRS 4 in respect of liability adequacy and reinsurance.
+The Company has continued to use statutory basis (in accordance with rules issued by the Central Bank Kosovo ("CBK"), its lead regulator) to account for insurance contracts, as amended by the specific requirements of IFRS 4 in respect of liability adequacy and reinsurance.